 Use our FREE quote tool to compare auto insurance quotes right now!

 How does an insurance company determine total loss?

 There are a number of factors that go into determining whether or not your car should be declared a total loss after an accident.
-The Massachusetts Office of Consumer Affairs & Business Regulation does a great job of explaining how most insurance companies go about it.
+The Massachusetts Office of Consumer Affairs and Business Regulation does a great job of explaining how most insurance companies go about it.